tykling/certgrinder/docs/certgrinder.rst

      Default: ``None``

-   `ocsp-renew-threshold-percent`
-     The amount of time in percent between ``produced_at`` and ``next_update`` that must have passed before an OCSP response is considered too old.
-As of January 2021 LetsEncrypt has 7 days between ``produced_at`` and ``next_update`` in OCSP responses, so the default of 50% means OCSP responses will be renewed after 3.5 days (half of the validity period) has passed.

-     As of January 2021 LetsEncrypt produces new OCSP responses after half of the validity period has passed, so any setting lower than that will be pointless.
-Setting this lower than 50 will just result in Certgrinder fetching the same OCSP response over and over.

-     Set to 0 to always renew OCSP responses regardless of their age.

-     Default: ``50``

    `path`
      The directory used for keys, CSRs and certificates.
 Must exist and be writable by the user running Certgrinder.